What Happens If I Don't Pay Property Taxes in South Dakota?

 When homeowners don't pay their property taxes, the overdue amount becomes a lien on the property.
 A lien effectively makes the property act as collateral for the debt.
 All states have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.

 So, if you don't pay your real property taxes in South Dakota, the county treasurer can sell the tax lien that exists on your home.
 You then get time (a few years) to pay off the overdue amounts and "redeem" the property.
-If you don't redeem, you'll eventually lose ownership of your home.
+You'll eventually lose ownership of your home if you don't redeem it.

 Is South Dakota a Tax Lien or a Tax Deed State?